hzh200/get-down/README.md

-## Get-Down
+## http-downloader

-Get-Down is a HTTP protocol based downloader and a video parser for video streaming websites, and it provides a succint GUI using Electron.
+http-downloader is a HTTP protocol based downloader and a video parser for video streaming websites, and it provides a succint GUI using Electron.

 ![GUI](./resources/GUI.png)